hudyu17/personal_hyde/projects/capstone-helper.md

 <img src="{{ site.url }}/assets/oda.jpg">
 *our development is 100% not looking like this*

-To say this goes beyond the scope of my studies would be an understatement, but this is an opportunity for some product development - because anything is an opportunity for product development 😎

-I decided to take the lead on building a tool that **produces design requirements and analyses the financial feasibility of alternatives.** I've documented my thinking below:
+I scoped out a tool that **produces design requirements and analyses the financial feasibility of alternatives.** I've documented my thinking below:

 <h2>Context</h2>
 Our capstone client is a collective of public and private stakeholders (e.g. the City, engineering design firms) with the mandated goal of creating long-lasting affordable housing in Toronto.